-The Ballparking technique works really well on the Geometry questions asked on the GRE.
+The Ballparking technique works really well on the Geometry questions asked on the GRE test.
 It involves eliminating answer choices of wrong size and estimating the right answer by doing some approximation.
 Whenever you get stuck or are running out of time on your exam, you should try to use this technique to get your answer right.

 Let’s see an example and try finding areas of the shaded region.